 Veterans benefits are provided through the GI bill and administered by the U.S. Department of Veterans Affairs (VA).
 Enroll online.
 Eligibility for the VA Educational Benefit programs is determined by your date of enlistment.
 In all cases, the final determination of eligibility is made by the VA.
 VA educational benefits may only be used to accomplish educational objectives defined as the completion of a VA-approved credit degree or certificate program.

-Application forms for your VA benefits also are available in our Veteran Resource Center in S216D.
+Assistance in applying for your VA benefits is available in our Veterans Resource Center located in Building G, Room G240.

 Illinois Veterans Grant